devopsotrator/gka-data-e/README.md

 ### Enlightenment Foundation librarys

-The project now supports building with any version of EFL from 1.7 onwards, the UI is a tiny bit nicer with the latest version.
+The project now supports building with any version of EFL from 1.7 onwards, the UI is a tiny bit nicer with the latest version, but it also has some focusing bugs.

 #### Build efl from source